holke/git-advanced-workshop/README.md

 HPDA Sofware engineering workshop at the institute for software technology of the German Aerospace center (DLR).

+You can fork this repository and make the exercises to learn about various git features.

 ### Exercises

 In order to learn about git, we recommend that you do the exercises in this repository.